top of page

 Opus is a mission-led organisation.
 We aim to explore and further systemic change as part of a just transition, not to make a profit or to tinker with existing systems.
 By working here, you’ll become part of what we’re building together.

 The work is not ‘yours’ or ‘ours’, but part of a collective endeavour grounded in a shared purpose.
 Working at Opus is fundamentally relational, not transactional.
 This means that we will shape the role together as the organisation changes and evolves.
+Like all roles at Opus, this role is an invitation to take shared ownership of the mission and to co-create something fundamentally transformative.

 The role